hiibolt/KnowledgeBase/pages/Relations.md

 # Relation
-Given sets A and B, relation R from A to B \subset
+Given sets A and B, relation R from A to B \subset A * B.
 - ## Ordered Pair
   An ordered pair $( a, b )$ becomes
   $$\{\{a\}\text{, }\{a,b\}\}$$